equivalent/equivalent.github.io/_posts/til/2023-04-26-update-millions-of-records-in-rails.md

 end
 ```

-> note: my queue name is _manual_ you can use _default_ or whatever you use in your app.
+> note: my queue name is "_manual_" you can use "_default_" or whatever you use in your app.

 ### Service